Nokia N97

-The Nokia N97 is a high-end smartphone introduced on 2 December 2008 by telecommunications manufacturer Nokia as part of its Nseries and released in June 2009 as the successor to the Nokia N96 phone.
+The Nokia N97 is a high-end smartphone introduced on 2 December 2008 by Nokia as part of its Nseries and released in June 2009 as the company's flagship device.
 The N97 was Nokia's second S60-based touchscreen phone, after the Nokia 5800 XpressMusic.
-The device featured slide-out QWERTY keyboard, and ran on the Symbian v9.4 (Symbian^1/S60 5th Edition) operating system.
-Its design took cues from the Nokia N79.
-A smaller 'mini' version was later released.
+The device features slide-out QWERTY keyboard, and runs on the Symbian v9.4 (Symbian^1/S60 5th Edition) operating system.
+Its design takes cues from the Nokia N79.
+A smaller and lower-cost variant, the Nokia N97 mini, was later released.

-At the time, the phone was Nokia's flagship device at a point where touchscreen devices were becoming increasingly prevalent, the N97 was highly anticipated.
-Despite respectable sales, in industry circles the phone was considered a hardware and software "disaster" that contributed to Nokia's decline.
+As the successor to the Nokia N96, the Nokia N97 heralded the company's Nseries "multimedia computers" into the touchscreen era.
+The N97 was highly anticipated and, despite respectable sales, in industry circles the phone was considered a hardware and software "disaster" that contributed to Nokia's decline.
 In 2010, a Nokia executive called the N97 a "regrettable failure".
+The N97 was followed as the Nseries flagship by the Nokia N8 over a year later, while the Nokia E7 released in 2011 was a continuation of the Nokia N97's form factor.

 Release

 The Nokia N97 was released in US flagship stores on 9 June 2009, and worldwide on 26 June 2009.
 In September 2009, it was reported that some two million N97 handsets had been sold in the three months after its release.

 The N97 shipped with trial versions of Quick Office, Adobe Reader, Boingo, Joikuspot, Ovi Maps, and Ovi store software applications.

 The device's initial software met a mixed reception, prompting the release of new firmware in October 2009.
 Nokia released the new firmware with kinetic scrolling for the N97 to address drawbacks in the initial firmware release.

 In October 2009, the N97 Mini, a smaller version of the original N97, was introduced.
 The N97 Mini was regarded as an improvement over the original N97.